yuqiao1205/cosmetic-ingredient-risk-analyzer/README.md

   - **Medium Risk** (e.g., aluminum salts, PEGs)
   - **Low Risk / Safe** (commonly used ingredients)
 - 📝 **Explanations**: Each ingredient includes **risk level** + **impact** (e.g., irritation, toxicity, bioaccumulation).
+- 🔄 **Automatic Database Update**: If a new ingredient is not found in the database, the system automatically retrieves its information and updates the local database, making future analyses faster and more efficient.
 - 🔒 **Local & Private**: Uses **LlamaIndex + ChromaDB + Ollama** for local processing.
 No external API calls required.

 ---